Public Context Review

 • Which aliases, usernames, and historical identifiers stay consistent across the subject's visible footprint?

-• Do breach, forum, or registry clues expose hidden risk that a standard background screen would miss?
+• Do breach, forum, or registry clues expose hidden risk that standard diligence would miss?

-• What findings are strong enough to alter hiring, diligence, or trust decisions right now?
+• What findings are strong enough to alter counsel-approved diligence or trust decisions right now?

 Evidence That Sharpens The Review